Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Sitecore_Connect_for_Sitecore_CMP/index.md

 ---
 title: Sitecore Connect™ for Sitecore CMP
+description: 'The Sitecore Connect™ for Sitecore CMP gives web editors, content/digital marketers the ability to work with content created in Sitecore Content Hub.
+Content is automatically created and updated when changes are made in Sitecore Content Hub.'
 origin: https://dev.sitecore.net/Downloads/Sitecore_Connect_for_Sitecore_CMP.aspx
-isDownloadPage: false
-isTopicPage: false
-isLandingPage: true
-isDownloadsLandingPage: false
-isPackageLandingPage: true
 ---

-# Sitecore Connect™ for Sitecore CMP

-The Sitecore Connect™ for Sitecore CMP gives web editors, content/digital marketers the ability to work with content created in Sitecore Content Hub.
-Content is automatically created and updated when changes are made in Sitecore Content Hub.

 <Card variant='outlineRaised' px={0} mb={8}>
 <CardHeader>